siovene/iovene.com/content/2013-05-27-trip-to-Nerpio.md

 disappointment: the Lodestar could show a lot more stars, when using the OAG on a random patch of sky.
-I moved the telescope around and saw that with an integration of only 5 seconds, the Lodestar could always find more than one suitable guid star.
+I moved the telescope around and saw that with an integration of only 5 seconds, the Lodestar could always find more than one suitable guide star.
 That was good news.

 After performing a perfect balance on both axes, focusing both guider cameras and centering the small Lunatico guider scope, I attempted to guide.